-Example 2: Employee C has been hired to work for employer D 5 days per week for 16 weeks:
+Julie has been hired for 5 days per week for 16 weeks:

-Example 3: Employee E has been employed to work for employer F for three days per week for 6 weeks:
+Kim has been hired 3 days per week for 6 weeks: